UB Semester in London

 University at Buffalo (SUNY) is pleased to sponsor a study abroad program in conjunction with CAPA The Global Education Network in the heart of London, one of the most vibrant, cultural, and truly global cities in the world.
 The program provides an insider’s view of London by combining comparative coursework on cutting-edge social issues, the opportunity to pursue independent research, and a professional internship for academic credit.
 The internships are designed to integrate students into a local organization and provide students with an opportunity to enhance intercultural skills and career prospects while making an active contribution to the company or organization.
 In today’s complex world and competitive job market, the decision to study abroad may be one of the best decisions you ever make.
 No wonder most students who study abroad rate their experience as one of the most important of their undergraduate career!

-SOC 467 Sociology and Social Policy (3 Credits) REQUIRED
+SOC 467 Sociology and Social Policy (3 Credits, letter grade) REQUIRED for all.

 Using London as our classroom, we will critically evaluate how sociological and other social science research approaches can affect the development, revision, and application of social policies in different contexts.
 Studying in London will give us an opportunity to apply an “outsider” perspective to learn about UK social policy, combined with enough distance from home to understand our own social policies better.
 We will examine legislative and economic issues related citizens’ daily lives, through analysis of social policies such as, income support, affordable housing, environment and planning and sustainable urban development.
 Non-sociology/interdisciplinary students may be able to count this course towards meeting requirements for their major, subject to approval from their departments.

-SOC 358 Sociology of Food (3 Credits) REQUIRED
+SOC 358 Sociology of Food (3 credits, letter grade) REQUIRED for most.

 Your internship placement in London provides a unique—and increasingly valuable to future employers—opportunity for international work experience.
 You will be able to observe and participate in a variety of work experiences related to your interests.
 This will help you become totally immersed in daily work/life experiences of your host country as you become a Londoner yourself!
 Non-sociology/interdisciplinary students may receive internship credits in their majors, subject to approval from their departments.